 This variation of a Coffer Illusion is more than just a gimmick made entertaining by the quirks in our visual processes.
 It’s a metaphor.
 First, notice how it matters from what distance you initially view the image on whether or not you see the circles out right.
 Second, notice how once you’ve seen them, you can only for a moment force your brain to unsee them before they appear again in defiance.
-This illusion is a perfect analogy for belief.
-Unwavering, true belief.

 We may not enjoy discoveries and the subsequent changes to our world but truth is indifferent.
 Hence the platitudinous mantra of the hurt caused by truth.
 Truth doesn’t hurt.
 Change hurts.
 Yet only for a brief time, until the smoke has cleared and the new path laid bare.
 When we embrace new knowledge and relent to the consequences of the new reality, a world closer to the truth emerges and since the removal of superfluous obstacles, living is easier in this new world.

 No one describes the world better than Cormac McCarthy.
 This topic is no exception.

 River of Blood, my serial novel, is bursting with death.
 Go figure.
 Many passages of people facing that one thing with which we will all experience exquisite intimacy and yet none of us alive--doing stuff, writing, reading, listening, fearing, loving--have any first hand knowledge of this thing.
 It's fun to write about.
 And I am not want for teachers in how to do it...